nhatpham010198/Capstone-Project/README.md

 From this modeling work, a contextual model development framework will be developed for banks in Vietnam.
 The framework will clearly explain steps and techniques that are implemented to develop the model.
 Some other analyses that I think suitable for the credit rating context but are not implemented due to computational and information constraints will also be discussed.

 In the development process, the logistic regression will be applied because it is easy to interpret.
 This advantage of logistic regression is beneficial for creating a framework to target non-technical audience in Vietnam's banking industry.
-Moreover, there is no evidence that logistic regression will not compare as well as advanced methods, such as KNN or random forest.

 Regarding the structure, this coding work includes 6 main sections: